No water wastage

 3 Reduce the water footprint of our range

 Agriculture is one of the biggest consumers of water, but other sectors guzzle water as well.
-We want to systematically reduce the water footprint of our range of products and services, and tackle ecotoxicity and eutrophication in fresh and salt water.
-We work with producers and partners for this.
+We want to systematically reduce the water footprint of our range of products and services, while at the same time tackling ecotoxicity and eutrophication in fresh and salt water.
+We cooperate with producers and partners for this.
+For example, we are part of the SIFAV sector initiative (Sustainability Initiative Fruit and Vegetables) to contribute to a more sustainable supply chain for fresh fruits and vegetables.

 Our objectives and initiatives